AdaCore/learn/courses/advanced-spark/chapters/subprogram_contracts.rst

 This code is not correct.

-Although GNAT inserts precondition checks in the subprogram body instead of its caller, it is the value of Pre assertion policy at the declaration of the subprogram that decides if preconditions are activated.
+Although GNAT inserts precondition checks in the subprogram body instead of its caller, it is the value of :ada:`Pre` assertion policy at the declaration of the subprogram that decides if preconditions are activated.

 Example #4